omniosorg/omniosorg.github.io/patron.md

 # Become a Patron of OmniOS Community Edition

 OmniOS Community Edition has no major company behind it, just a small team of people who spend their precious spare time keeping it up-to-date.
-If you are relying on OmniOS for fun or business, and you want to help secure its future, you can either join us and start contributing your time, or you can become an OmniOS Patron.
+If you rely on OmniOS for fun or business, and you want to help secure its future, you can either join us and start contributing your time, or you can become an OmniOS Patron.

 We use the money provided by our patrons to pay for any services we use in publishing and maintaining OmniOS.
 The rest of the money gets divided up